 Today the lighting collection is comprised of more than 100 designs and the company is renowned as the go-to destination for leading architects and interior designers looking for

 Antique fireplaces form the backbone of the business and Jamb has a reputation for having the most extensive reclaimed antique fireplace collection in the UK.
 This includes period

 When it comes to reproduction lighting, a globe lantern is still the Jamb signature lantern yet there are more than 100 designs in the collection, all of which stem from antique originals.
 The recent Hanbury collection, for instance, which has been hugely popular since it launched last year, is a group of small, versatile wall and hanging lights inspired by the 1920s industrial age.

-Jamb continues to work in the lost wax method which ensures castings are continuously accurate and true to the original.
+All Jamb lanterns are made with meticulous attention to detail, ensuring the gauge of the frame is as you would expect to find on an antique.
+Jamb continues to work in the lost wax method, which ensures castings are continuously accurate and true to the original.
 In all reproductions, Jamb strives to create a finish to replicate that of an antique.